Sradha: Plot

-Ganga Prasad IPS (Mohanlal) is a police officer of the Anti Terrorist Wing of the State Police.
-He has a wife, Suma (Shobhana) and son Abi.
-A girl Swapna (Abhirami), who is attracted to Prasad, falls in love with him.
-Meanwhile, a group of hard-core terrorists led by Lucifer Munna (Arun Pandian) and Janeesha (Sangeetha) wreak havoc at various parts of the city.
+Ganga Prasad is a police officer of the Anti-Terrorist Wing of the State Police.
+He is married to Suma and they have a son, Abi.
+A girl, Swapna, who is attracted to Prasad, falls in love with him.
+Meanwhile, a group of hard-core terrorists, led by Dr. Lucifer Munna and Janeesha, wreak havoc in various parts of the city.
 How Gangaprasad resolves the terrorist attack forms the climax of the movie.